qmk/qmk_firmware/docs/flashing.md

 USBasploader is a bootloader developed by matrixstorm.
 It is used in some non-USB AVR chips such as the ATmega328P, which run V-USB.

-To ensure compatibility with the USBasploader bootloader, make sure this block is present your `rules.mk`:
+To ensure compatibility with the USBasploader bootloader, make sure this block is present in your `rules.mk`:

     # Bootloader
     #     This definition is optional, and if your keyboard supports multiple bootloaders of